Nintendo DS: Promotion

 The system's promotional slogans revolve around the word "Touch" in almost all countries, with the North American slogan being "Touching is good."

 The Nintendo DS was seen by many analysts to be in the same market as Sony's PlayStation Portable, although representatives from both companies stated that each system targeted a different audience.
 Time magazine awarded the DS a Gadget of the Week award.

 At the time of its release in the United States, the Nintendo DS retailed for US$149.99.
 The price dropped to US$129.99 on August 21, 2005, one day before the releases of Nintendogs and Advance Wars: Dual Strike.

 Nine official colors of the Nintendo DS were available through standard retailers.
 Titanium-colored units were available worldwide, Electric Blue was exclusive to North and Latin America.
 There was also a red version which was bundled with the game Mario Kart DS.
 Graphite Black, Pure White, Turquoise Blue, and Candy Pink were available in Japan.
 Mystic Pink and Cosmic Blue were available in Australia and New Zealand.
 Japan's Candy Pink and Australia's Cosmic Blue were also available in Europe and North America through a Nintendogs bundle, although the colors are just referred to as pink and blue; however, these colors were available only for the original style Nintendo DS; a different and more-limited set of colors were used for the Nintendo DS Lite.

+DS Lite

+The Nintendo DS Lite was announced on January 26, 2006, and was later showcased at E3 2006 in May at the Los Angeles Convention Center.
+In Japan, the Nintendo DS Lite was released on March 2, 2006.
+Numerous colors and limited editions were released throughout its lifetime, such as pink casing.
+Due to lack of supply and excessive demand following the launch, many electronics distributors raised the retail price of the redesigned handheld console.
+Even though Nintendo managed to release 550,000 units in March 2006 (which was above their initial projections), the DS Lite was sold out soon after its launch.
+The shortage was supposed to be eased after Nintendo released 700,000 Nintendo DS Lites during April 2006; however, retailers in Tokyo sold out yet again by late May 2006.
+This shortage would last for most of 2006 and 2007 with retailers all around the country having permanent signage apologizing for the shortage but stating that the arrival time of new stock was unknown.
+When new product arrived, it would sell out within days.
+Since restocking was erratic, looking for the product often involved several visits to different retailers, and most of the time without finding the product.
+This was still the case in Japan as of April 25, 2007, with stores turning away potential customers every day and selling out quickly.

+A larger model of the DS Lite was an unreleased alternative to the DS Lite.